 Transportation: Why You Need A Private Driver

-Self-driving in Lebanon is generally discouraged for foreign visitors.
+Driving in Lebanon advice generally discourages self-driving for foreign visitors.
 Aggressive local driving habits, minimal street lighting, and occasional checkpoints make it stressful.
 For a comprehensive Lebanon itinerary for history buffs covering diverse sites like Baalbek, Anjar, and the Qadisha Valley, public transport will not suffice.

 High-quality private drivers act as more than just transportation.
 They are fixers who navigate checkpoints, find open restaurants, and provide cultural context.
-Budget appropriately for a private driver with a vehicle.
+Budget appropriately for a private driver with a vehicle, or consider renting a car in Lebanon only if you are extremely confident.
 This cost becomes economical when split among travelers and ensures you reach every stop on your Lebanon itinerary for history buffs safely.

 Security Zones: Where History Buffs Can Safely Explore